oracle/truffleruby/doc/contributor/docker.md

 Pick one of:

-* From the public GraalVM CE binary tarball, and the public Ruby component, `--public 1.0.0` (default)
 * From a GraalVM binary tarball and Ruby component you have locally, `--graalvm graalvm.tar.gz llvm-toolchain-installable.jar:ruby-installable.jar`
 * From a TruffleRuby standalone distribution you have locally, `--standalone truffleruby-1.0.0-linux-amd64.tar.gz`
 * From source, `--source master`